Prahlada

 Prahlada (प्रह्लाद) is an asura prince in Hindu scriptures.
 He is known for his staunch devotion to the preserver deity Vishnu.
-He is rescued from his evil father, the asura king Hiranyakashipu by Narasimha, the lion avatar of god Vishnu.
+He was rescued from his father, the asura king Hiranyakashipu by Narasimha, the half-man and half-lion avatar of the Hindu god Vishnu.

 Prahlada is described as a saintly boy, known for his innocence and bhakti towards god Vishnu.
-Despite the abusive nature of his father, Hiranyakashipu, and his uncle and aunt, Hiranyaksha and Holika, he continues to worship Vishnu, and Vishnu as Varaha kills his paternal uncle Hiranyaksha by piercing and crushing him, and Vishnu kills his paternal aunt Holika by burning her to ashes alive, and Vishnu as Narasimha disembowels and kills his father Hiranyakashipu and saves Prahlada and the universe from destruction and chaos.
-He is considered a Mahajanas, or great devotee, in the Vaishnava tradition.
-A treatise is attributed to him in the Bhagavata Purana, in which Prahlada describes the process of his loving worship towards Vishnu.
+Despite the abusive nature of his father, Hiranyakashipu, and his uncle and aunt, Hiranyaksha and Holika, he continued to worship Vishnu.
+Thus, in order to protect Prahlada, Vishnu took the form of Varaha to kill his paternal uncle Hiranyaksha by piercing and crushing him.
+Thereafter, Vishnu saved Prahlad from his paternal aunt Holika, by burning her to ashes.
+Following this, Vishnu took the form of Narasimha and disembowelled Hiranyakashipu to save Prahlada and the universe from destruction and chaos.

-The majority of stories in the Puranas regarding him are based on the activities of Prahlada as a young boy, and he is usually depicted as such in paintings and illustrations.

 Legend

 Prahlada prays to Narasimha as Narasimha disembowels and kills Hiranyakashipu.

-Prahlada was born to Kayadhu and Hiranyakashipu, an evil asura king who had been granted a boon from Brahma that he could not be killed off by anything born from a living womb, neither by a man nor an animal, neither during the day nor at night, neither indoors nor outdoors, neither on land nor in the air nor in water, and with no man-made weapon.
-However, after repeated attempts of filicide by Hiranyakashipu against Prahlada, Prahlada was finally saved by Narasimha, the fourth avatara of Vishnu, who descended to demonstrate the quality of divine rage and redemption and killed Hiranyakashipu.
+Prahlada was born to Kayadhu and Hiranyakashipu, the ruler of the asuras, who had been granted a boon from Brahma that he could not be slain by anything born from a living womb, neither by a man nor an animal, neither during the day nor at night, neither indoors nor outdoors, neither on land nor in the air nor in water, and with no man-made weapon.
+However, after repeated attempts from Hiranyakashipu to slay Prahlada, he was finally saved by Narasimha, the fourth avatara of Vishnu.
+He had descended to demonstrate the quality of divine rage and redemption and killed Hiranyakashipu.
 The word "Narasimha" is derived from the Sanskrit words "Nara", meaning man, and "Simha", meaning lion.
-Thus, the preserver god took the form of a part-human, part-lion and killed Hiranyakashipu.
+Thus, Vishnu took the form of a part-human, part-lion and killed Hiranyakashipu.

-After the death of his father, Prahlada ascended the Asura throne and ruled peacefully and virtuously.
-He was known for his generosity and kindness.
-He sowed similar seeds in his son, Virochana, and grandson, Mahabali.
+After the death of his father, Prahlada ascended the asura throne and ruled peacefully and virtuously.